solarwinds/apm-ruby/CONFIGURATION.md

 #### Limitation

-Currently, tag queries don't support prepared statements.
-Active Record uses the PostgreSQL adapter (pg) by default to prepare statements.
-So, when you choose to use PostgreSQL and wish to enable trace context, please set `prepared_statements` to false."
+> [!NOTE]
+> This feature currently does not support prepared statements.
+Active Record by default enables prepared statements for the PostgreSQL adapter (`postgresql`), to use this feature you can explicitly disable it as shown below.
+Please evaluate the impact of disabling prepared statements on your system before proceeding.

 e.g.